COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Coding Labs (20\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
-As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments and final project.
+As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
 Across the quarter there will be 5 different coding labs (4\% each).

 Coding labs will be submitted in the same place as assignments using the same process; however, they will not be autograded for *correctness*.
 They will instead be spot-checked by instructional staff for concerted student *effort*.